 If you opt for a wildflower lawn, you could mow paths through it to give it a more manicured look.
 Or ask a garden designer to help you combine wildflowers with hard landscaping and/or planters for a contemporary look and feel.

-You will definitely see a lot more wildlife when you use wildflowers as an alternative lawn.
+You will definitely see a lot more wildlife when you use wildflowers as a natural alternative to a grass lawn.
 And if you are keen on photography or painting you’ll have plenty of subject matter.

 Sedum matting: A low maintenance grass alternative lawn